-

 There are so many talented people doing amazing things here that it’s easy to draw inspiration from the institution that attracts such great young people.
 In my first year here, I had the opportunity to meet Kennedy Odede and Jessica Posner when they were on campus for a WESeminar on social entrepreneurship.
 I’m sure they don’t remember me, but since then, I’ve been a supporter and even had the opportunity to visit SHOFCO in Nairobi.
 If you’ve read their book or heard them speak, it’s hard not to be inspired by what they’ve accomplished together.

 Broadly speaking, I’m inspired by independent thinkers who have the courage of their convictions to act.
-There are so many challenges that take thoughtful conviction, because the feedback loops are so long to figure out if you made the right decisions or not.
+In investing, there are so many challenges that take thoughtful conviction, because the feedback loops are so long to figure out if you made the right decisions or not.
 It’s easy to get lost along the way or paralyzed by indecision when you don’t have some guiding principles or strategy to lay an anchor to the windward.
 I see this in the endowment’s investment partners and the long-term strategies they’re implementing, but I also see it in parenting my three kids (for which my wife assuredly deserves the credit!).

 What do you care about / do for fun?